BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Description

-This library includes a suit of functoids that make read configuration parameter values from different locations and that you can use inside BizTalk mapper
+This library includes a suite of functoids that make read configuration parameter values from different locations and that you can use inside BizTalk mapper

 BTSNTSvc Config Get Functoid

 This functoid allows you to get configuration parameters from BTSNTsvc.exe.config.
-If there is no section specified, the functoid reads from the AppSettings.
+If no section is specified, the functoid reads from AppSettings.

 Parameters